 Entrepreneurs are seeking emotional support in a competitive environment.

 Aaron Robles is a trailblazer in Northeast Indiana’s entrepreneurial scene.
-Through multiple ventures, he has worked with business-minded people for 11 years, so he has gotten to know the community well.
+Through multiple ventures, he has worked with business-minded people for 11 years.
+You could say he’s gotten to know the community well.

 When Aaron got to know his peers on a more personal level, he realized a need within the community.
 Entrepreneurs much like himself are driven and innovative; what they lack is education, mentorship, resources, and a safe place to express their ideas in a competitive and ambitious environment.

 Aaron created Founders Spark to give entrepreneurs space to express their fears and obstacles through vulnerable and honest conversations.
 The Origins program invites successful entrepreneurs to talk and interact about their own personal struggles.
 The beauty of being vulnerable, according to Aaron, is helping other entrepreneurs know they’re not alone.

 Founders Spark creates a support system for entrepreneurs.
 It offers a community where entrepreneurs are able to stand in solidarity with one another to give advice and solve problems.
 Founders Spark’s workshops aim to make the entrepreneurial journey easier.

 With the help of the Fortitude Fund community and micro-grant, Aaron has been able to establish Founders Spark as a legitimate and respected resource for emerging entrepreneurs in northeast Indiana.
 He hopes his business can continue to collaborate with Fortitude Fund to create engaging experiences for both communities.